 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-The standard of medical facilities in New Caledonia is good for uncomplicated conditions and treatment.
+The standard of medical facilities in New Caledonia is good for treatment of uncomplicated conditions.
 Noumea's central hospital can handle routine and emergency matters but complicated conditions require evacuation to Australia.

-Search and rescue facilities are available although limited.
-The difficult terrain severely limits rapid access and there is no mobile phone coverage across large parts of the main island.
+Search and rescue facilities are limited.
+The difficult terrain severely limits rapid access and there is no mobile phone coverage in some parts of the main island.